 What to Eat in Tibet

-Tsampa, one of the traditional staple foods of Tibetan herdsmen, is the staple food for Tibetan people.
-It is made by the highland barley flour.
-While eating it, people can use a small amount of butter tea or sugar to mix with it, and knead into a ball.
-Tsampa is not only easy to eat, rich in nutrition, high in calories and suitable for the cold weather, but also easy to carry or storage.
+Tsampa, one of the traditional staple foods of Tibetan herdsmen, is made from highland barley flour.
+While eating it, people can use a small amount of butter tea or sugar to mix with it and knead it into a ball.

 Tibetan Butter Tea

 Butter tea is a special drink in Tibet.
 It is usually consumed with Tsampa to help people prevent the cold and quench thirst.
-This kind of drink is made of ghee and strong tea.
-The making process is putting some ghee into the bucket, adding salt, pouring the boiling strong tea into the bucket and mixing them until ghee is dissolved.
+The making process is putting some ghee into the bucket, adding salt, pouring the boiling strong tea into the bucket and mixing them until the ghee is dissolved.